Martina Trevisan: 2023: Two WTA 1000 quarterfinals and top 20

-2024: Swedish Open title, out of top 100; Billie Jean King Cup champion
+2024: Swedish Open title, Billie Jean King Cup champion

 Trevisan reached the second round at the Australian Open with a three-set win over Renata Zarazúa, but then lost to Océane Dodin.

 At the Open de Rouen in April, she defeated four-time major champion Naomi Osaka in the first round, before losing her next match to third seed Anhelina Kalinina.

 The following month Trevisan reached the second round at the Morocco Open with a three-set win over Nao Hibino to set up a meeting with fellow Italian Lucia Bronzetti, which she lost in straight sets.
 Ranked No. 87, she received a wildcard for her home tournament, the WTA 1000 Italian Open, but lost to Yulia Putintseva in straight sets.

 Seeded seventh, Trevisan won a WTA 125 title at the Swedish Open in July, defeating Astra Sharma, Miriam Bulgaru, top seed Diane Parry and Louisa Chirico before overcoming Ann Li in straight sets in the final.

 In September, she reached back-to-back quarterfinals in Guadalajara, Mexico.
 First at the Guadalajara 125 Open, she defeated Aleksandra Krunić in the round-of-16 before retiring injured while trailing against eventual champion Kamilla Rakhimova.
 Then she made the last eight at the WTA 500 Guadalajara Open with wins over eighth seed Caroline Dolehide and Renata Zarazúa, before losing to qualifier and eventual champion, Olivia Gadecki.
 Despite these good results, she fell out of the top 100 on 23 September 2024.
 Ranked No. 112, she lost in the first round of the WTA 1000 China Open to Taylor Townsend, her sixth loss in the season at this level.

 On 20 November 2024, she won the Billie Jean King Cup with the Italian team.

 Personal life

 She is the younger sister of Matteo Trevisan who was a professional tennis player on the ATP World Tour.
 Her father, Claudio Trevisan, was a professional football player, who died in 2024 following a long disease.

-AMartina told to the New York Times that she took a break from tennis for several years whilst she battled with anorexia, particularly impacted by the disease of her father.
-She stopped tennis and was operated in 2025 because of the Haglund's syndrome.
+Martina told to the New York Times that she took a break from tennis for several years whilst she battled with anorexia, particularly impacted by the disease of her father.
+She stopped tennis and had foot surgery in March 2025 because of Haglund's syndrome.